MozillaZine

 From MozillaZine Knowledge Base

-The Quicktime Player for Windows makes it possible to view and listen to many different types of media, including audio and video "embedded" in web pages.
-Firefox and other Mozilla browser users often ask why they are told that additional plugins are needed for content that Quicktime can handle, when the Quicktime Player is already installed.
-In most cases, it's just a matter of enabling the Quicktime browser plugin for a particular MIME type
+The QuickTime Player for Windows makes it possible to view and listen to many different types of media, including audio and video "embedded" in web pages.

 Installation

-If your version of Quicktime doesn't include an "Update Existing Software" feature or if the latest version isn't offered this way, you can install the latest Quicktime standalone "over the top" of your current installation.
-This will automatically replace the older version with the new one.
+If your version of QuickTime doesn't include an "Update Existing Software" feature or if the new version isn't offered this way, you can install the new QuickTime version "over the top" of your current installation.
+This will automatically replace the old version with the new one.

-• From within the Quicktime Player, click "Edit -> Preferences -> Quicktime Preferences" (or double-click "Quicktime" in the Windows Control Panel) to open the Quicktime Settings window.
+• From within the QuickTime Player, click "Edit -> Preferences -> QuickTime Preferences" (or double-click "QuickTime" in the Windows Control Panel) to open the QuickTime Preferences window.

 • Go to the Audio tab and find the drop-down menu under "Music Synthesizer"

 • Click on the Browser tab, then click the MIME Settings button at the bottom.
-The MIME Types window will open.
+The MIME Types window shown here will open.

 • Click OK to close the Mime Types window